adobe/aepsdk-core-ios/Documentation/EventHub/Building Extensions.md

 ##### Defining the public APIs for an `Extension`

-Extensions should define their public APIs within a `protocol`, which will then be implemented by your class, which conforms to `Extension`.
+Extensions should define their public APIs within a `protocol`, which is implemented by the class that also conforms to the `Extension` protocol.

 All APIs should be static, and for APIs that return a value, _most_ should provide those values in the form of an asynchronous callback.
 Each API definition should provide clear documentation about it's behavior and the required parameters.